 Living with someone who is experiencing depression is not easy.
-When they are struggling, it can often be hard to know what to do or say, and it’s not uncommon to feel angry, guilty or overwhelmed from time to time.
+When they are struggling, it can often be hard to know what to do and say, and it's not uncommon to feel angry, guilty or overwhelmed from time to time.

 By having an idea of how someone is affected by depression, you might be able to better recognize why they behave the way they do.
 Understanding more about depression might also help you separate the illness from your family member, partner or friend, and realize that their mood and behavior might not be directed at you personally.

 Everyone is affected by their depression a little bit differently.
 Sometimes it can be physically draining to move much, so the house might not get picked up as often as it normally would.
 Perhaps being around people is exhausting, so they might need more time alone than usual.